Northumbrian Universities Air Squadron

-Northumbrian Universities Air Squadron (NUAS /nuˈæs/) is a unit of the Royal Air Force which provides basic flying training, adventurous training and personal development skills to undergraduate students of the University of Durham, University of Newcastle upon Tyne, Northumbria University, Sunderland University and Teesside University.
+Northumbrian Universities Air Squadron (NUAS /nuˈæs/) is a unit of the Royal Air Force which provides basic flying training, adventurous training and personal development skills to undergraduate students of Durham University, Newcastle University, Northumbria University, Sunderland University and Teesside University.
 The idea behind all University Air Squadrons is to allow potential RAF officers to experience life in service and to allow them to decide whether they are suited to it.
 There is no obligation to join up, unless a bursary is successfully applied for.

 NUAS is parented by RAF Leeming where it flies Grob Tutor aircraft.

 NUAS Town Headquarters (THQ) are in Newcastle upon Tyne.

 Training nights are held on Tuesday evenings at NUAS THQ, and are compulsory for Officer Cadets.
 Christmas (Freshers' Camp), Easter and Summer Training periods, each a week long, are held at RAF Leeming to further the development of members through flying, adventurous training, sport and force development.